 URBS 1010 - Introduction to Urban Studies (3): This course introduces students to cities and metropolitan regions and the urban studies discipline, more broadly.
 It explores the global and local urbanization trends and investigates prevalent development and policy issues in urban areas.
 A series of questions are addressed in the course.
+Why did cities emerge?
+How rapidly are they growing?
+Which parts of the world are experiencing the highest growth in urban areas?
+What are some of the challenges facing cities in the twenty first century?
+How do we deal with these challenges?
 This course is organized into three parts.
 Part 1 focuses on the forces shaping the spatial and socioeconomic structures of urban areas.
 It also discusses the recent urban growth trends from global and North American perspectives.
 Part 2 explores critical urban issues in North American cities, such as sprawl, inequality, and housing, through the lens of sustainability.
 Part 3 investigates contemporary urban planning approaches, such as New Urbanism, and their successes and failures with dealing with urban challenges.
+Students enrolled in this course will learn by attending lectures, participating in-class activities and discussions, and listening from scholars and industry practitioners.
 (Fall)